We also learned layers are containers as well, but for what exactly?

 You now have the core concepts down of what modules, slides and layers are.
 In the next part of our Closer Look section we’ll be starting a breakdown of the most important tool in the Slider Revolution kit, the Module Editor [?]

-It's through this interface you can add various types of layers to your modules, as well as animation and special FX., with a quick overview of its four sections.
+Through this visual, drag & drop, no-code interface you can add various types of layers, animation and special FX to your modules, as well as managing slides and configuring options., with a quick overview of its four sections.